Coronavirus latest: Europe hunkers down as global cases outstrip China's | DW | 16.03.2020

 Germany partially closes borders with five countries.
 The world's stock markets continue downward trajectory.
-Finance ministers are scheduled to meet later Monday.
+EU finance ministers are scheduled to meet later Monday.
 Follow DW for the latest updates.

 Updates in Universal Coordinated Time (UTC/GMT)